 THROW OUT the rest of the pill pack and start a new pack that same day.
-If you are a Sunday Starter.

 Keep taking 1 pill every day until Sunday.
 On Sunday, THROW OUT the rest of the pack and start a new pack of pills that same day.